 Sleep Number's pump sits outside the bed frame with visible hoses.

 Sleep Number: No

-The bottom line: Naturally cool and breathable, organic cotton has the added benefit of being produced without the use of pesticides or chemical fertilizers, which means it’s hypoallergenic and unlikely to irritate sensitive skin.
-Like all of Saatva’s mattresses, Solaire has a 100% organic cotton cover that is certified by OEKO-TEX® to be free of harmful chemicals.
+The bottom line: Naturally cool and breathable, organic cotton has the added benefit of being produced without the use of pesticides or chemical fertilizers, which means it's hypoallergenic and unlikely to irritate sensitive skin.
+Like all of Saatva's mattresses, Solaire has an organic cotton cover that is certified by OEKO-TEX® to be free of harmful chemicals.

 Sleep Number's cover is made from a synthetic blend of polyester and polypropylene.
 It is not organic.